 While Fido's brother Joey has a rather weird relationship with a mouse named Squeak, as in he cosplays as a cat.

 A lot of fans pair King and Sasha together, even though King is a human that was transformed into a dog.
+He eventually fell in love with Bailey, another dog and the cousin of Fox.
+This in particular has been mooted, since Great Kitsune allowed King to permanently become a dog.

 From WTF Comics: Anna & Smoke, Solkan & Vexana, Niami & Ngreth, and, possibly, Straha & Maguna.